news

 • Apple and Google have removed the apps, but cybersecurity experts warn that similar campaigns are likely ongoing.

 Cybersecurity researchers at Kaspersky have identified SparkKitty, a newly discovered strain of spyware that systematically steals photos from infected phones.
 The target: screenshots of crypto seed phrases and sensitive wallet details.
-Unlike most malware circulating in shady APKs or scam links, SparkKitty was embedded in two separate apps on official platforms, giving the campaign a dangerous edge in credibility.

 1) Messaging App with Crypto Features (Google Play)